City of shattered quartz, reassembled - by machine logic

 Edition of one (+ artist proof)

-View the works [pdf 5MB for download] Atlas of Predictive Cities
+View the works as pdf [10MB] Atlas of Predictive Cities